-Contact: Natalie Omundson

-Western conservation, senior manager

-nomundson@forestfoundation.org

-202-375-3454
+Contact: info@forestfoundation.org 202-375-3454

 The American Forest Foundation, a national conservation organization, focuses on verifiable results and a culture of continuous improvement.
-AFF strives to cultivate the many benefits family-owned forests provide, and ensure these benefits are valued, paid for and supported at a national scale.
-AFF believes family forest owners, conservationists, corporations, community-based organizations and policymakers can work together on our most pressing conservation challenges.
+AFF strives to cultivate the many benefits familyowned forests provide, and ensure these benefits are valued, paid for and supported at a national scale.
+AFF believes family forest landowners, conservationists, corporations, community-based organizations and policymakers can work together on our most pressing conservation challenges.

-In the west, AFF focuses on reducing catastrophic fire risk.
-More than one-third, or 52 million acres, of the high wildfire risk falls on private and familyowned lands.
-Through local partnerships, AFF connects family forest owners with technical and financial resources.
+In the ern U.S., AFF focuses on reducing catastrophic fire risk.
+More than one-third, or 52 million acres, of the high wildfire risk falls on private and family-owned lands.
+Through local partnerships, AFF connects family forest landowners with technical and financial resources.

-In Oregon, AFF has partnered with the Natural Resources Conservation Service, the Oregon Department of Forestry, and Wallowa Resources to build forester capacity across four prioritized landscapes: northeast Oregon, central Oregon, southern Oregon and southwest Oregon.
+In Oregon, AFF has partnered with the Natural Resources Conservation Service, the Oregon Department of Forestry and Wallowa Resources to build forester capacity across four prioritized landscapes: northeast Oregon, central Oregon, southern Oregon and southwest Oregon.
 To see if you qualify for free technical assistance, contact your local Oregon Department of Forestry office.